kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - restaurant_categories: id  restaurant_id   category            category_visible

-## AFTER GIT CLONING, do these if you want to test this locally instead of at https://dinerappthing.fly.dev/:
+## AFTER GIT CLONING, you MUST DO these if you want to test this locally instead of at https://dinerappthing.fly.dev/:
 - run 'pip install requirements.txt' to install all the dependencies
-- row 12 and 13 (could change!) of 'app.py': # app.config['SQLALCHEMY_DATABASE_URI'] = getenv('DATABASE_URL') # NB!
-FOR LOCAL BUILD!, see material (https://hy-tsoha.github.io/materiaali/osa-3/); un-comment this one, and comment out the next one, if you want to run this locally with 'run flask'!
+- very important: if running locally, set in .env the 'WHERE' as 'local'.
+See more in section (1) env vars, below, which lists all the .env contents.
 - schema.sql has the list of PostgreSQL commands to be run to CREATE the necessary tables for the app:
     * 'psql < schema.sql' to execute the commands.
 In my case, I have to copy the schema.sql to my root/var/lib/postgresql, then 'su - \[userhere\]' -> input password for that user -> 'psql < schema.sql', every time, ((( see next line )))
 (((- I personally installed PostgreSQL in ubuntu 22 by 'apt install postgresql', then 'sudo passwd \[userhere\]' -> create password for that user.
 Every time I want to access PostgreSQL, 'su - \[userhere\]' -> input password -> 'psql', which by default puts me in root/var/lib/\[userhere\])))
 - on this coure, PostgreSQL is used:
-    * in .env:
+    * in .env, regarding PostgreSQL:
         * DATABASE_URL=postgresql:///\[your_postgresql_user_here\]
         * SECRET_KEY=\[for example in python3 you can run "import secrets"; "secrets.token_hex(16)"; copy-paste the generated key here\]
         * these are for the db, see below for the rest of the .env vars you have to set up!

 ### (1) env vars
+- WHERE = 'local' if you are running locally ('flask run', when in venv, to run the app locally).
+If WHERE is 'local', then in layout.jinja, there is no <meta http-equiv="Content-Security-Policy" content="upgrade-insecure-requests"></meta>, which enforces https always when deployed online.
+When running in fly.io, WHERE = 'fly.io', and this enables this <meta></meta> html, enforcing https: everywhere.
+This is to prevent mix-and match of http and https, which would result in error in the browser (this happened before adding the <meta></meta>)
 - for example, to set the SECRET_KEY, in python3 you can run "import secrets"; "secrets.token_hex(16)"; copy-paste the generated key
 - set DATABASE_URL=postgresql:///\[your_user_here\]
 - ADMIN_PASSWORD should be set raw; in English, do not use hashing for the actual password string; instead type the ADMIN_PASSWORD as-is